sainnhe/container-mailer/README.md

 This is a simple container image to send emails via SMTP.

-It is very small, only 8.69MB in x86_64 architecture, thus is very suitable for use in CI.
+It is very small, the compressed size is only 3.92MB in x86_64 architecture, thus is very suitable for use in CI.

 Example usage: